glassipbel/BubblePictures/README.md

 ## About

-This library is for showing pictures in a nice way, maybe you want to show users that upvoted a post or something like that, in that case BubblePictures is the way to go.
+This library is for showing pictures in a nice way, maybe if you want to show users that upvoted a post or something like that, in that case BubblePictures is the way to go.
 BubblePictures supports all Screen sizes and orientations.
 And it's super easy to use.
 Feel free to download the example and play with different sizes :P